-The graph at right compares the Council's actual borrowing with a quantified limit on borrowing stated in the financial strategy included in Council's long term plans.
+The graph at right compares council's actual borrowing with a quantified limit on borrowing stated in the financial strategy included in council's long term plans.
 Council's quantified limit on borrowings, as set out in the financial strategy excludes debt prefunding.